Ashtabula, Ohio

-Ashtabula (/ˌæʃtəˈbjuːlə/ ASH-tə-BYU-lə) is a city in Ashtabula County, Ohio, United States, and the center of the Ashtabula micropolitan area.
-It is located at the mouth of the Ashtabula River on Lake Erie, 53 mi northeast of Cleveland.
-As of the 2020 census, the city had a total population of 17,975.
-Like many other cities in the Rust Belt, it has lost population due to a decline in industrial jobs since the 1960s.
+Ashtabula (/ˌæʃtəˈbjuːlə/ ASH-tə-BYU-lə) is the most populous city in Ashtabula County, Ohio, United States.
+It lies at the mouth of the Ashtabula River on to Lake Erie, 53 mi northeast of Cleveland.
+The city had 17,975 people at the 2020 census.
+Like many other cities in the Rust Belt, it has lost population because of a decline in industrial jobs since the 1960s.
+It is part of the Cleveland metropolitan area.